365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Excess Christmas decorations that you don’t use

-- Clothes that you don’t feel right in
+- Clothes that you don’t feel right in or are outside of your normal signature style

 - First aid kit items that are past their expiry date